 UP Baguio in the mountain province of Benguet is a leading institution in the Northern Philippines in the areas of science, mathematics, social sciences, and the humanities.
 It is internationally noted for its Cordillera Studies program.

-UP Diliman in Quezon City with its sprawling campus provides an eclectic and dynamic learning atmosphere with more than 1,500 faculty and close to 24,000 students.
-There are 77 undergraduate, 1 Juris Doctor, 1 BA-MA Honors, and 171 graduate degree programs across 26 colleges, centers & institutes, among which are 26 CHED Centers of Excellence.
+UP Diliman in Quezon City with its sprawling campus provides an eclectic and dynamic learning atmosphere with around 1,500 faculty and close to 24,000 students.
+There are 67 undergraduate programs, 7 Associate in Arts, 7 minor programs, 1 undergraduate diploma, 1 Juris Doctor, 1 BA-MA Honors, and 171 graduate degree programs across 26 colleges, centers & institutes, among which are 26 CHED Centers of Excellence.

 UP Diliman Extension Program in Pampanga located at the Clark Special Economic Zone offers three undergraduate programs with a focus on business and industry, and provides research opportunities on the development of indigenous people in Clark and Subic.